The Legend of Zelda: A Link to the Past

 Current version: 1.0

 As for an explanation of how it was accidentally disabled, it turns out that the palette that was supposed to be manipulated to achieve the fadeout was not correctly invoked.
 Instead, a neighboring palette was selected for fading.
 Regrettably, there were no graphics visible in that scene that also used the palette being faded.
 Thus, this bug understandably slipped through play-testing due to a lack of obvious side effects, visual or otherwise.
-This bug is known to be present in all SNES releases of the game.
-Interestingly enough, the shell's fade effect was restored when the game was ported to the Game Boy Advance.
+This bug is known to be present in all Super Famicom and SNES releases of the game, with the shell's fade effect restored in the GBA port.

-While this pink blob does appear in the game, he never changes from his standard, happy expression.
+While the bully's friend does appear in the game, he never changes from his standard, happy expression.
 These graphics can only be found in the Japanese version.

 Unused Soldier Helmet